What type of patient are you?

 A while ago, we received a question from a subscriber:

 I just subscribed to Retirement Trader and hope for many great opportunities.
 Can you give more detail on how you choose the exact contract you recommend?
-For instance, [why a particular expiration and strike]?
+For instance, ?
 I would love to understand better. – B.G.

 This is exactly the type of "patient" that we want.
 To fully understand what you're doing with your money, you need to know why we do what we do... so we're going to tell you.